 "Foundational models are typically models that are trained on large amounts of data ... that has been organized by the Web," said Dave.
 "The challenge is, when you're in an industry that has a regulatory context like I work in, the concept of trying to validate systems that hallucinate is very difficult."

 An apt comparison Dave brought up was the use of servers for storing critical company data sets.
 When we think about systems like AWS that have a near-100% uptime, Dave noted, we don't have any qualms about using them.

-But when we use applications that are safety-critical, hallucinations can be very bad for business — and even dangerous to consumers.
+But when we use 'safety-critical' applications, hallucinations can be very bad for business — and even dangerous to consumers.

 "The standard for most machine learning algorithms ... you deploy in an industry context is, 'Have you validated that algorithm?'" said Dave.
-"There are real challenges with trying to figure out domain-specific ways to validate foundational models. ...
-It's difficult to think about integrating some of these emergent systems at regulated companies."
+"There are real challenges with trying to figure out domain-specific ways to validate foundational models."

-Using "thin wrappers" of AI innovations, like infusing ChatGPT's model into one's products to create a new AI-backed offering (think 'intelligent' tools that can write better website copy or streamline a back-office task) is something many companies should be weary about, according to Paul
+Using "thin wrappers" of AI innovations, like infusing ChatGPT's model into one's products to create a new AI-backed offering (think 'intelligent' tools that can write better website copy or streamline a back-office task) is something many companies should be weary about, according to Paul.

-"In some ways, we're in the mainframe age of AI, where we're relying on these monolithic, centralized large language models which is kind of analogous to the 1950s world, and things are going to move more and more to the edge," Paul explained.
+"We're in the mainframe age of AI, where we're relying on these monolithic, centralized large language models which is kind of analogous to the 1950s world, and things are going to move more and more to the edge," Paul explained.

 Executives at Fortune 500 companies and CEOs of newly created startups share two problems, according to Dave:

-• 1) Determining how to get their foot in the door with utilization of AI innovations
+- 1) Determining how to get their foot in the door with utilization of AI innovations

-• 2) Ensuring their organizations won't run into any regulatory or compliance issues
+- 2) Ensuring their organizations won't run into any regulatory or compliance issues

 While both are valid concerns, Dave said what these C-suites and founders should really be focused on initially is where data required to take advantage of AI tools resides within their businesses — an issue that's more common than you might think.